AEN National Speakers Bureau 2017-18

 “Religion and War”

-Jeffrey Herf is Distinguished Professor of History at the University of Maryland and author of Reactionary Modernism: Technology, Culture and Politics in Weimar and the Third Reich, Divided Memory: The Nazi Past in the Two Germanys, The Jewish Enemy: Nazi Propaganda During World War II and the Holocaust, Nazi Propaganda for the Arab World, and Undeclared Wars with Israel: East Germany and the West German Far Left, 1967-1989.
+Jeffrey Herf is Distinguished Professor of History at the University of Maryland and author of Reactionary Modernism: Technology, Culture, and Politics in Weimar and the Third Reich; Divided Memory: The Nazi Past in the Two Germanys; The Jewish Enemy: Nazi Propaganda During World War II and the Holocaust; Nazi Propaganda for the Arab World; and Undeclared Wars with Israel: East Germany and the West German Far Left, 1967-1989.
 His work has won the Charles Frankel award, the AHA George Luis Beer Prize, the National Jewish Book Award, and many other honors.
-Herf ably develops the multiple linkages between Cold War Soviet bloc politics and contemporary anti-Zionism as well the continuing Nazi influences in Middle East thought.
+Herf focuses on the multiple linkages between Cold War Soviet bloc politics and contemporary anti-Zionism, as well as Nazi influences in Middle East thought.
 In Fall 2017, he will be teaching a course on antisemitism in historical perspective.

-“Varieties of Anti-Zionism: Nazism, Communism, Islamism and Western Far Left”
+“”Varieties of Anti-Zionism: Nazism, Communism, Islamism, and the Western Far Left”

-Susannah Heschel is Professor of Jewish Studies at Dartmouth College and the author of Abraham Geiger and the Jewish Jesus, which won a National Jewish Book Award, and of The Aryan Jesus: Christian Theologians and the Bible in Nazi Germany.
-She has also edited a collection of writings on Judaism and feminism called On Being a Jewish Feminist, as well as the essays of Abraham Joshua Heschel in a collection titled Moral Grandeur and Spiritual Audacity, with David Biale and Michael Galchinsky co-edited the provocative Insider/Outsider: American Jews and Multiculturalism.
+Susannah Heschel is Professor and Director of Jewish Studies at Dartmouth College and the author of Abraham Geiger and the Jewish Jesus, which won a National Jewish Book Award, and of The Aryan Jesus: Christian Theologians and the Bible in Nazi Germany.
+She has also edited a collection of writings on Judaism and feminism called On Being a Jewish Feminist, as well as the essays of Abraham Joshua Heschel in a collection titled Moral Grandeur and Spiritual Audacity.
+Together with David Biale and Michael Galchinsky, she co-edited the provocative Insider/Outsider: American Jews and Multiculturalism.

 “What is Zionism?”